niekname/adventofcode2019/typescript/README.md

 Before starting, run the `yarn install` command in your console.
-Use start to
+You can use the NPM scripts section in Visual Studio Code to run tests or run your code (specified in package.json).
+Alternatively, you can run `yarn run test` or `yarn run start` in your terminal.